CharlieH7/31927-Application-Development-with-.NET/README.md

 Subject: 31927 Application Development with .NET

+This subject introduces C#, Visual Studio and the .NET development environment.
+The emphasis is on examining the .NET framework and the practicalities of developing software in this setting using the C# language.

 Content (topics)
 1. The .NET framework Common Language Runtime, Common Type System, Common Language Specification
 2. Introduction to C# within the .NET Framework